-8. Be able to perform rescue skills 8.1 Demonstrate, from the poolside, reaching and throwing rescues 8.2 Demonstrate a wading rescue in standing depth 8.3 Demonstrate rescues over a distance of 10 metres in deep water using a buoyant rescue aid to meet the needs of the following casualties: Drowning Injured casualty Unconscious casualty Multiple casualties 8.4 Demonstrate contact tows over a distance of 10 metres in deep water in a deep water to meet the needs of the following casualties: Drowning Injured casualty Unconscious casualty Multiple casualties 8.5 Demonstrate retrieving a submersible manikin from the deepest part of the pool floor 8.6 Demonstrate in shallow water the rescue of a simulated suspected spinal injury casualty Demonstrate starting in deep water the rescue of a simulated suspected suspected spinal injury casualty 9.
-Understand the differences in dealing with different kinds of casualty 9.1 Demonstrate the potential differences when dealing with the following types of casualty: Adults Children Casualties with disabilities Casualties with medical conditions Be able to respond to a simulation pool emergency situation 10.1 Perform a safe, prompt and effective response to the following emergencies: • Drowning • Injured casualty • Unconscious casualty • Multiple casualties 11.
-Understand the importance of recording, reporting and analysing pool emergency and first aid situations 11.1 Describe how to complete an incident report form 11.2 Describe why reporting and analysing emergency situations are important and be able to interpret the results 11.3 Identify relevant legislation that require reporting and recording
+8. Be able to perform rescue skills 8.1 Demonstrate, from the poolside, reaching and throwing rescues 8.2 Demonstrate a wading rescue in standing depth 8.3 Demonstrate rescues over a distance of 10 metres in deep water using a buoyant rescue aid to meet the needs of the following casualties: Drowning Injured casualty Unconscious casualty Multiple casualties 8.4 Demonstrate contact tows over a distance of 10 metres in a deep water to meet the needs of the following casualties: Drowning Injured casualty Unconscious casualty Multiple casualties 8.5 Demonstrate retrieving a submersible manikin from the deepest part of the pool floor 8.6 Demonstrate in shallow water the rescue of a simulated suspected spinal injury casualty Demonstrate starting in deep water the rescue of a simulated suspected spinal injury casualty 9.
+Understand the differences in dealing with different kinds of casualty 9.1 Demonstrate the potential differences when dealing with the following types of casualty: Adults Children Casualties with disabilities Casualties with medical conditions 10 Be able to respond to a simulated pool emergency situation 10.1 Perform a safe, prompt and effective response to the following emergencies: • Drowning • Injured casualty • Unconscious casualty • Multiple casualties

 Unit Title Backboard application within leisure facilities Unit Aim Lifeguards will be able understand how the spine is made up, how to identify a suspected spinal cord injury and extract a casualty from the water using a backboard.
-Learning Outcomes Assessment Criteria Understand the anatomy of the 1.1 Describe the axial skeleton 1.2 Describe the 5 groups of vertebrae and the number of bones in each group Understand the mechanics of a suspected spinal injury 2.1 Describe the poolside signs and symptoms of a suspected spinal cord injury 2.2 Describe how a suspected spinal injury can occur Understand how to immobilise a suspected spinal casualty to a backboard 3.1 Describe the water based application of a backboard including head immobilisation and strapping Understand how to extricate a casualty on a backboard from twater and provide after-care 4.1 Describe how to extricate an immobilised casualty with a suspected spinal injury on a backboard from the water 4.2 Describe the after-care required for a suspected spinal injury casualty 5.
-Be able to apply a backboard 5.1 Demonstrate as part of a team the water based application of a backboard on a simulated casualty with a suspected spinal injury to include board application, head immobilisation and strapping Be able to extricate a casualty of backboard from the water 6.1 Demonstrate as part of a team the extrication of a simulated, immobilised casualty with a suspected spinal injury on a backboard from the water, 7.
-Be able to provide casualty car 7.1 Demonstrate how to perform a log roll with a simulated vomiting casualty with a suspected spinal injury who is immobilised on a backboard 7.2 Demonstrate the technique required to provide after-care to a simulated casualty with a suspected spinal injury,
+Learning Outcomes Assessment Criteria Understand the anatomy of the spine 1.1 Describe the axial skeleton1.2 Describe the 5 groups of vertebrae and the number of bones in each group Understand the mechanics of a suspected spinal injury 2.1 Describe the possible signs and symptoms of a suspected spinal cord injury 2.2 Describe how a suspected spinal injury can occur Understand how to immobilise a suspected spinal casualty to a backboard Describe the water based application of a backboard including head immobilisation and strapping Understand how to extricate a casualty on a backboard from the water and provide after-care 4.1 Describe how to extricate an immobilised casualty with a suspected spinal injury on a backboard from the water 4.2 Describe the after-care required for a suspected spinal injury casualty 5.
+Be able to apply a backboard 5.1 Demonstrate as part of a team the water based application of a backboard on a simulated casualty with a suspected spinal injury to include board application, head immobilisation and strapping Be able to extricate a casualty on a backboard from the water 6.1 Demonstrate as part of a team the extrication of a simulated, immobilised casualty with a suspected spinal injury on a backboard from the water, 7.
+Be able to provide casualty care 7.1 Demonstrate how to perform a log roll with a simulated vomiting casualty with a suspected spinal injury who is immobilised on a backboard 7.2 Demonstrate the technique required to provide after-care to a simulated casualty with a suspected spinal injury,